 Part two turns to the national state by tracing the history of nationalised spaces of poverty regulation in post-war Japan.
 It focuses on crises and the regulatory dynamics they trigger, which are characterised by a considerable degree of power of the developmental state.
 This is followed by a discussion of the rescaling of public spaces using ethnographic evidence from Hiratsuka City.
-It focuses on the antagonistic interests of the housing class and homeless people that emerge in the form of new regulations for public spaces and attempts of homeless people to give themselves a 'prohegemonic' appearance to continue living in them.
-Subsequently, the analysis is expanded to the recycling businesses done by homeless people to earn a living.
+It focuses on the antagonistic interests of the housing class and people experiencing homelessness that emerge in the form of new regulations for public spaces and attempts of people experiencing homelessness to give themselves a 'prohegemonic' appearance to continue living in them.
+Subsequently, the analysis is expanded to the recycling businesses done by people experiencing homelessness to earn a living.
 It discusses the emergence of new regulations to prohibit and criminalise these recycling businesses and the failed attempts by social movements to challenge them.
-Hayashi concludes that these new regulations seek to preserve the hegemonic housing class against desocietalising tensions caused by homeless people in public spaces.
+Hayashi concludes that these new regulations seek to preserve the hegemonic housing class against desocietalising tensions caused by people experiencing homelessness in public spaces.

 Part three discusses the counter-regulatory geographies of social movements.
 In the beginning, it employs the concept of habitat to analyse the different groups that engage with homelessness and their placemaking activities in Yokohama City's day labourer district, Kotobuki.
 There, the weakened disciplinary grip of urban regulation allows social movements to divorce, declass, and autonomise themselves from the hegemonic class.
-Next, through the concept of commoning the issue of homeless people's right to the city is discussed.
-Homeless people managed to gain new access to urban use values that had been circumscribed to the housing class by destabilising and changing their rules, norms, and forms.
+Next, through the concept of commoning the issue of people experiencing homelessness's right to the city is discussed.
+People experiencing homelessness managed to gain new access to urban use values that had been circumscribed to the housing class by destabilising and changing their rules, norms, and forms.
 The necessary repertoires of commoning cultivated by the activists in Kotobuki developed together with the rescaling of regulatory spaces.
 Finally, the analysis is broadened by shifting the focus to social movements in outlying cities newly affected by homelessness.
 Through the concepts of brokerage and translation, it demonstrates how the strategies and language of placemaking and commoning that originated in Kotobuki influence social movements in these outlying cities.
 Activists managed to modify and translate the inherited sociocultures of local Christian churches and extend Kotobuki's human and nonhuman resources to new cities.

-Book Reviews 267
+Book Reviews 309